-Many beaches on Crete have soft white sand, but many others have pebbles, especially on the beautiful south coast.
-Places like Triopetra or Loutro come to my mind.
 Now, some people really don’t mind them, but other people cannot really stand walking on them.
 I use a no-frills, comfortable pair quite similar to these ones because – of course – I belong to the second group!

-What to pack in your beach bag: Extra items for men
+What to Pack in your Beach Bag: Extra Items for Men

-Extra pair of swimming trunks
+Extra pair of Swimming Trunks